 The Committee need to ensure that any staff recruited have the right skills, qualifications and experience to carry out their duties and also be suitable to work with children.
-A clear and fair recruitment process should be in place to ensure equality of opportunity and at least one member of the interview panel should have undertaken 'safer recruitment' training, which can be accessed via the NSPCC and Lucy Faithfull websites below.
+A clear and fair recruitment process should be in place to ensure equality of opportunity and at least one member of the interview panel should have undertaken 'safer recruitment' training, which can be accessed via the NYSCB and NSPCC websites below.

 Ofsted inspectors will not rely on the production of certificates as part of the inspection.
 Inspectors will discuss safeguarding arrangements and will need to be satisfied that you are competent in the safeguarding requirements associated with the recruitment and appointment of staff.

 You need to ensure that the manager has a level 3 qualification, along with the deputy to allow for sickness, holidays & training.
 The Early Years Foundation Stage also stipulates that at least half of the rest of the staff need to be at least level 2 trained to be able to count in the ratios.